Piedmont Lakes Fishing Report: February - March 2018

-Maynard Edwards (Yadkin Lakes Guide Service, Extreme Fishing Concepts, 336-249-6782) said stripers bite well in cold weather.
+Maynard Edwards (Yadkin Lakes Guide Service, Extreme Fishing Concepts, 336-249-6782) said stripers will be in the main lake areas.

-Maynard Edwards (Yadkin Lakes Guide Service, Extreme Fishing Concepts, 336-249-6782) said Tuckertown is a great place to bust some bass.
+Maynard Edwards (Yadkin Lakes Guide Service, Extreme Fishing Concepts, 336-249-6782) said Tuckertown fishing heats up as the water warms.

-Maynard Edwards (Yadkin Lakes Guide Service, Extreme Fishing Concepts, 336-249-6782) Badin is an excellent place to catch stripers.
+Maynard Edwards (Yadkin Lakes Guide Service, Extreme Fishing Concepts, 336-249-6782) said big Badin crappie will bite in deep water.

 "The fish can be as deep as 40 feet," he said.
 "They can be hard to find, but all will weigh more than a pound.
 I like the coves at Gladys Fork and fish them with tight-lines that have two jigs or minnows.
 On calm days, I use light-lines."